Kattis91/upcoming-artist/README.md

 - Instructions on how to make YouTube video responsive are taken from [Embed a YouTube Video in HTML and Make it Responsive (CSS included)](https://www.youtube.com/watch?v=9YffrCViTVk).

 - Instructions on how to to "keep footer where it belongs" are taken from [freeCodeCamp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

+- Instructions on how to add a favicon in HTML are taken from [W3Schools](https://www.w3schools.com/html/html_favicon.asp).

 - I used Stack Overflow, W3Schools, GeeksForGeeks and LMS to expand my knowledge and find new ideas.